Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 As volunteer police officers, special constables have full police powers, uniform and equipment, and work alongside full-time police officers and PCSOs to keep Dyfed-Powys safe.
-You will deal with a range of incidents.
+You must be able to think on your feet, problem solve and commit 16 hours a month to the role, as you will deal with a range of incidents.
 There will be times when you will experience confrontation; you will arrest suspects and attend distressing events.
 You will be there for people in need and make a valuable difference to the community.

 To apply for the role of police constable, you will need to be aged 17 years or over (will only be appointed at the age of 18).